coatsy/coding-workshop/maze/maze5.md

 ![Name your MyBlock ControlMovement](./images/braking2.png)

 Pick up the `if` block immediately below the start of the `forever` loop and drag it onto the new `ControlMovement` block.
-Note that everthing inside the `forever` loop will come - that's what you want.
+Note that everything inside the `forever` loop will come - that's what you want.

 ![Create the ControlMovement MyBlock](./images/braking3.png)